Own-Data-Privateer/hoardy-adb/README.md

 - merge those small by-app backups back into full-system backups like those produced by `adb backup`,
 - and other similar things.

-In other words, `hoardy-adb` is a Swiss-army-knife-like utility for manipulating Android Backup files.
+In other words, `hoardy-adb` is a simple front-end for backup and restore commands of `adb` as well as a Swiss-army-knife-like utility for manipulating Android Backup files some of those backup commands produce and consume.

-Basically, this is a simpler pure Python implementation (only requires `setuptools` and `cryptography` modules) of [android-backup-extractor](https://github.com/nelenkov/android-backup-extractor) and the parts of [android-backup-toolkit](https://sourceforge.net/projects/android-backup-toolkit/) and [android-backup-processor](https://sourceforge.net/projects/android-backup-processor/) that I use myself.
+Basically, this is a simpler pure Python implementation of parts of [Adebar](https://codeberg.org/izzy/Adebar), [android-backup-extractor](https://github.com/nelenkov/android-backup-extractor), [android-backup-toolkit](https://sourceforge.net/projects/android-backup-toolkit/), and [android-backup-processor](https://sourceforge.net/projects/android-backup-processor/) that I use myself.

 `hoardy-adb` will run on Linux and all other POSIX-compatible operating systems Python supports.
 The author also expects it will work fine on Windows, even though it was not tested there (do report an Issue if it does not).